david-christiansen/ssft24/README.md

    definitions)
  * `lec2/step1` - the expression language has been implemented, with a verified optimization pass
- * `lec2/step2` - the statements have been implemented, with a big-step semantics and a verified optimization pass
+ * `lec2/step2` - the statements of Imp have been implemented, with a big-step semantics and a verified optimization pass
  * `main` and `lec2/step3` - the final state of the imperative language